Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

     * :code:`bool`
     * :code:`int`
     * :code:`float`
-    * :code:`list` (include shape in the description)
+    * :code:`list` (include type of each list element in the description)
     * :code:`dict` (include key type and value type in description)
     * :code:`np.ndarray` (include shape in the description).
-Where possible, single axis arrays should be rows and time should be across the columns
+Where possible, single axis arrays should be rows and time/different measurements should be across the columns
     * :code:`pd.DataFrame`
     * :code:`gnss_lib_py.navdata.navdata.NavData`

+If methods can accept/return multiple types of values, combine them in the parameter/return type :code:`parameter_name : list/np.ndarray` and provide additional details in the description.

+Similarly, if a method accepts/returns a particular combination of types, mention them in the type like :code:`parameter_name : tuple of np.ndarray` and provide details in the description.

 PEP 8 Style Guide
 -----------------